man3ng/cse15l-lab-reports/lab1.md

   trilosophe@Trilosophes-MPB-16 ~
   ```
   In the file system, I am in my library directory `Users/trilosophe/Library`.
-When using `cd` without an argument, I will be prompted to return to my home directory which is
+When using `cd` without an argument, I will be prompted to return to my home directory of the logged in user (with the `~`) which is
   `Users/trilosophe`

 - Using ls